BenjaminKyamanywa/playground/ground_011/03 - CSS Variables/Changing CSS Variables with Javascript.md

 ```

-- Event Handling Change:
-    - Instead of using specific events like `change` or `mousemove`, which trigger only when the value changes or mouse moves, we use the `input` event.
-The `input` event triggers whenever the value of an input changes, regardless of how it changes (keyboard input, mouse dragging, etc.).
 - Accessing the Element:
     - In handleUpdate, we use `event.currentTarget` instead of `event.target`.
     - `event.currentTarget` always refers to the element to which the event listener is attached (`input` element in this case).
     - This ensures that even if the event bubbles up through nested elements, `currentTarget` always refers to the correct input element.
 - Setting CSS Variables:
-    - We continue to use `document.documentElement.style.setProperty` to dynamically set CSS variables based on the input element's `name` attribute and its `value + suffix`.
+    - We continue to use `document.documentElement.style.setProperty` to dynamically set CSS variables based on the input element's `name` attribute and its `value` + `suffix`.
 - Event Listener Setup:
     - The `forEach` loop iterates over all `input` elements with class `controls`.
     - Each input element has an event listener attached to the `input` event, which triggers `handleUpdate`.
     - This setup ensures that CSS variables are updated immediately as the user interacts with the input elements.
+- Event Handling Change:
+    - Instead of using specific events like `change` or `mousemove`, which trigger only when the value changes or mouse moves, we use the `input` event.
+    - The `input` event triggers whenever the value of an input changes, regardless of how it changes (keyboard input, mouse dragging, etc.).

 ### Lessons
 ___